Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 categories: Write up
 author: Grillette
 ---
 Last Week-end I attended SigSegV2 which is a french cybersecurity event with conferences all day and a CTF on site at night.
+There was a qualification phase where you had to succeed, at least one of the five challenges to be allowed to buy a ticket.
 This article is a write up about some challenges I managed to flag during the event or even after.
-The event was great but I didn't stay late during the night so I didn't flagged a lot but that's something.
+The event was really great, but I didn't stay late during the night so I didn't flagged a lot but that's something.

 ![Logo]({{ "assets/2019-11-30/logo.png" | absolute_url }} "Logo")